-Research into effects of moving images on learning and memory were being conducted at Harward already in 1920 and after decades of research consensus of effective educational video could be summed up to when instructors consider the cognitive load of the video, how to maximize the student engagement and promote active learning.
+Research into the effects of moving images on learning and memory was being conducted at Harward already in 1920 and after decades of research consensus of effective educational video could be summed up as when instructors consider the cognitive load of the video, how to maximize the student engagement and promote active learning.

-We can fit quite a variety of different types of videos under the umbrella of learning videos and giving definitive do’s and don’ts that work always is not the point but rather you can use bullets listed below to reflect while on the process of your video making.
+We can fit quite a variety of different types of videos under the umbrella of learning videos and giving definitive do’s and don’ts that work always is not the point instead you can use the bullets listed below to reflect while on the process of your video-making.

 - Do keep videos short (In the age of 15s TikTok videos the research says that learners drop out after 6 minutes)

-- Do give learners control of video (Panopto smart chapters are easy add on)
+- Do give learners control of video (Panopto smart chapters are an easy add-on)

 - Don’t have video, audio and text on screen (this could be understood in many ways but the point is to try reduce the cognitive load)

 - Don’t use background music in learning videos

 - Don’t overuse talking heads (as shocking as it might sound but the evidence suggest that cognitively the face can often be noise in subjects that are semantically rich)

 - Do use first-person perspectives (when showing the manipulation of objects by hand)

 - Do think about the image size (in the age of smartphones as primary viewing devices the research points that learning fosters with bigger screen size)

 - Do pay attention to audio quality (research showed that video quality had “no psychological advantages” but the audio quality was critical)

 - Do chunk video (script your videos into a more chaptered structure)